2023 Best Value Nursing Master's Degree Schools in Minnesota

 Top 10 Best Nursing Master's Degree Schools

-Our analysis found Rasmussen University - Minnesota to be the best value school for nursing students who want to pursue a master’s degree in Minnesota.
-Rasmussen University - Minnesota is a small private for-profit school located in the city of St. Cloud.
+Our 2023 rankings named Rasmussen University - Minnesota the best value school in Minnesota for nursing students working on their master’s degree.
+Rasmussen University - Minnesota is a small private for-profit school located in the small city of St. Cloud.

-Full Nursing at Rasmussen University - Minnesota Report
+Read full report on Nursing at Rasmussen University - Minnesota

 You’ll join some of the best and brightest minds around you if you attend Saint Mary’s University of Minnesota.
 The school came in at #2 on this year’s Best Value Nursing Master’s Degree Schools in Minnesota list.
 SMU MN is a small private not-for-profit school located in the distant town of Winona.